Living With an Invisible Disability: What We All Need to Know

 Teva’s workplace support for migraine sufferers

 In Europe, the European Migraine & Headache Alliance (EMHA) has partnered with Teva to launch the Migraine Friendly Stamp, encouraging more inclusive, migraine-friendly workplaces.
 The goal is to help people with migraine feel more comfortable and less stigmatized in the workplace, reduce the impact of migraine at work, and recognize companies that undertake EMHA training and make actionable changes.
+In June 2022, Teva Pharmaceuticals Europe B.V. was accredited with this stamp.

 The isolation factor